 Content that successfully cycles through a viral loop usually has two characteristics:

-- It includes an interactive component that audiences use to create a result or piece of unique content.
+- It includes an interactive component that audiences use to create a result or a piece of unique content.

 - It includes a call to action encouraging the user to share the unique piece of created content.